-A crystal across OSC1 and OSC2 is needed to provide the feedback and phase shift required for the oscillator.
+If the Crystal oscillator is used, a crystal across OSC1 and OSC2 is needed to provide the feedback and phase shift required for the oscillator.
 No other external components are required.
 In stead of a crystal, a resonator can also be connected between OSC1 and OSC2 to get a frequency reference, but two external capacitors in OSC1 and OSC2 are required.
+If the internal RC oscillator is used, the OSC1 and OSC2 can be selected as